Comanche Home History Main Reunions Guest Book Stories Search

 The purpose of the Cambodian incursion was to disrupt the enemy's extensive supply bases in heretofore safe Cambodia.
 Certainly 1st Platoon did their part, showing off some of the captured equipment and weapons.

-Anyone knowing the names of these troopers, please inform the webmaster.
+Anyone knowing the name of the trooper with the SKS rifles, please inform the webmaster.

 Cambodia_Holcombe_Cambodia_Booty.jpg (54370 bytes)